joe-reed/adr-tips/README.md

 Favour being explicit over expecting readers to read between the lines.

 ### Preempt questions or consequences 🔮
-The ability of a great ADR to read the reader's mind is a key property to aim for.
-Brainstorm potential "what about?"s and "have you considered"s and head them off.
+Aim for your ADR to read the reader's mind.
+Brainstorm potential "what about?"s and "have you considered?"s and head them off.
 A reader is ideally left without any remaining questions or concerns.

 ### Keep an open mind 🧘
 Don't get attached to your ideas or a decision.
-You may find even the process of writing the ADR in objective terms may change your mind.
+You may find the process of writing the ADR itself changes your mind.

 ### Avoid bias 🙅
 Try not to push the reader towards your conclusion, even through presentation of facts.
 The factual statements should paint a picture that lead the reader naturally towards the same conclusion as you.
 If they do not, use the tips above to make things more obvious - be specific, precise, honest, spell things out, etc.

 ### Use the power of editing ✏️
-Refactor your ADR like you would code.
+Refactor your ADR like you would your code.
 Writing is a skill and documentation is no different.

 Reread after a break, remove words, reduce duplication, condense to a point where each sentence and word has impact and relevance.

-Be ruthless and remove irrelevant content, even if it took you time to write, or you're particularly proud of it.
+Be ruthless and remove content if it doesn't add value, even if it took you time to write, or you're particularly proud of it.

+### Write your ADR at the time of the decision ⏱️
+Aim to write it up before making the decision, or if not possible, as soon as possible afterwards.

+The ADR itself can be a useful way to summarise thoughts and come to an unbiased outcome.

+Writing an ADR for a decision that has already been made will make it harder work to avoid pushing a reader towards a foregone conclusion.

+Writing up what happened a long time after the decision has been made can lead to misremembered context.
+Actual consequences can be unconsciously written as predicted consequences, making the ADR seem prophetic and inaccurately portraying why a decision was made at the time.

 ### Enjoy! 😄
 If ADRs feel like a chore, you could be doing it wrong.
-Start with a few bullet points, don't write an essay.
+Start with a few bullet points; don't write an essay.
 Chip away at the superfluous and revel in radical candor.
-In a few months' time, you'll experience the joy of wondering why something is the way it is, and finding a beautifully-written ADR that answers your question exactly.
+In a few months' time, you'll experience the joy of wondering why something is the way it is, and then finding a beautifully-written ADR that answers your question exactly.